caglardursun/intro_rust/README.md

 I just use it for my linux distro btw.
 Windows C++ debugging just works fine.
 But don't expect to much.
 Coz no debug helper, no natvis file.
 So If you wanna debug the complex datatypes (I'm not talking about the vector data type btw.), good luck !

+If you wanna check the library, just go to the directory run `cargo test` command.

 ### primitive_types :
 Some of the tryouts about basic data types